Website | Service Status | Release Notes

 Let be:

-The turbulence index $d_T$ of the assets over the period $T$ is defined as:
+The turbulence index $d$ of the assets over the period $T$, using the period $T'$ as reference, is defined as:

 Notes: